For employers with a genuine need for a specific skill set outside the existing employer sponsorship program or industry Labour Agreement.

-In order for you to be eligible to have a company specific Labour Agreement you must show that you have an exceptional need that cannot be met by Australian workers.
+You must demonstrate that you have an exceptional need that cannot be met by Australian workers.
+Provide evidence of;

 - The niche skills you seek from overseas.